farnaztavakool/customer_satisfaction_machine_learning/README.md

 4) to run the models seperately do the following steps:
 * python3 run.py     (This will display the following options)
 * choose the model and run python3 run.py model
-> Example: pythone run.py neural_network
+> Example: python3 run.py neural_network
 ## How to run after installing the dependencies (original method)

 1) first change to src folder